12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 Bent-Over Dumbbell Reverse Fly

 This next exercise targets the rear delts, as well as the upper back.
-Follow these steps to get the most out of your next shoulder workout.
+Follow these steps to properly do the bent-over dumbbell reverse fly

 Bent-Over Dumbbell Reverse Fly Guide.
-Photo: Aliaksandr Makatserchyk
+Video: Aliaksandr Makatserchyk

 1. Stand with your feet shoulder-width apart, holding a dumbbell in both hands.
 Hinge at your hips and bend over to a 45-degree angle.